docnick/wordfinder/README.md

 ## Running the program
-1) run `python find_words.py`, this will parse the image, extract the board, identify word lengths for the solution, and solve the puzzle
+Run `python find_words.py`, this will parse the image, extract the board, identify word lengths for the solution, and solve the puzzle

 ## TODO: